Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Numerics

+We then find the three-flavour Wilson coefficients, evaluated at $2$\,GeV, of electric dipole, chromoelectric dipole, and Weinberg operators to be:

+Here, the subscripts $q=b,c$ refer to the cases of the bottom and charm quark, respectively.
+The values for the $a$ and $b$ coefficients and their respective uncertainties are given, for the two cases, in the second and third columns of table~\ref{tab:magic}.
 We see that in both cases the residual uncertainty on the dipole Wilson coefficients is of the order of $30\%$, while the contributions induced by the Weinberg operator have larger uncertainties.
 They could potentially be reduced by a next-to-next-to-leading-logarithmic calculation.

 \boldmath